Quinoa vs Rice - Health impact and Nutrition Comparison

 Vitamins

-Vitamin B2 - quinoa is almost 8.5 times richer in vitamin B2 than white rice and 1.5 times richer than brown rice.
+Quinoa is almost 8.5 times richer in vitamin B2 than white rice and 1.5 times richer than brown rice.
+It is also 16 times richer in vitamin E than white rice and 3.7 times richer than brown rice.

 Vitamin B3 - brown rice is over six times richer in vitamin B3 than quinoa.
 Brown rice is richer in this vitamin compared to white rice as well.

 Quinoa and rice are absent in vitamins C, D, and B12.
-Some vitamin A levels contain only quinoa, and a few amounts of vitamin K can be found only in brown rice.
+Some vitamin A levels are found only in quinoa.

 Vitamin Comparison